zhlgh603/django-south/docs/databaseapi.rst

 Adds a column called ``field_name`` to the table ``table_name``, of the type specified by the field instance field.

-If ``keep_default`` is True, then any default value specified on the field will be added to the database schema for that column permanently.
-If not, then the default is only used when adding the column, and then dropped afterwards.
+``keep_default`` used to mean that any default value specified on the field will be added to the database schema for that column permanently.
+However, since South 0.8, the default is only used when adding the column, and then dropped afterwards.
+The argument was kept for backwards-compatibility.

 Note that the default value for fields given here is only ever used when adding the column to a non-empty table; the default used by the ORM in your application is the one specified on the field in your models.py file, as Django handles adding default values before the query hits the database.

-The only case where having the default stored in the database as well would make a difference would be where you are interacting with the database from somewhere else, or Django doesn't know about the added column at all.

 Also, note that the name you give for the column is the **field name**, not the column name - if the field you pass in is a ForeignKey, for example, the